saferinsulin/education/metformin.md

 **We stop metformin in anyone who has stage 3 acute kidney injury, lactic acidosis or who is at risk of lactic acidosis (shock requiring large doses of vasopressors).**

-We start metformin in any patient who usually takes it pre admission and start it in any patient who is known type 2 diabetic or who is diagnosed with diabetes on admission (this is why checking HbA1c on admission is so important).
-The starting dose is 500mg tds which can be built up to 1g bd if tolerated by the gut.
+In the absence of these contraindications we start metformin in any patient who usually takes it pre admission and start it in any patient who is known type 2 diabetic or who is diagnosed with diabetes on admission (this is why checking HbA1c on admission and getting the right diagnosis is so important).
+Most patients who take metformin are prescribed a modified release preparation which cannot be given down an enteral feeding tube.
+For this reason we use a liquid preparation.
+It can be given tds to make it's effect last across the day and the usual dose can be prescribed.
+When starting it for patients not previously taking it we start at 500mg tds but this can be increased to a maximum of 1g bd.